After your procedure – you’re discharged from hospital

 Have you organized transport home?

 - If you are having a general anesthesia or sedation, you may feel drowsy for a few hours after the procedure.
 You are advised not to drive a motor vehicle or operate any machinery for a minimum of 24 hours after your procedure; therefore you will need to organize someone to take you home after your procedure.
 If you are having a local anesthesia with sedation the above still applies.
 If you are having a local anesthesia only, depending on your procedure, you may return to normal activity post procedure.
 Arrange for a family member or support person to collect you.
-Taxi cabs are located at the main reception area of the Hospital.

 Do you need a physiotherapy care?